"The map is not the territory." - Alfred Korzybski

 Collecting the materials enables me to be out in nature and this process directly contributes to my desire to make art.

-I drill arbitrary holes in the pine wood and use the willow as dowels to construct a scaffolding that creates another visual element.
+I drill arbitrary holes in the pine wood and use the willow as dowels to construct a scaffolding which creates another visual element.

 The delicate balance in constructing the sculpture takes on a life of its own and helps determine the final visual effects.
 It is the unpredictability in this process that draws me in and keeps me working.

-These are 3 of my latest pieces, with 3 views of each sculpture.
+These are 4 of my latest pieces, with several views of each sculpture.